Pavle Grbović: Political career

-He made a decision to join the Movement of Free Citizens in August 2017 after the 2017 presidential elections and the forming of the movement.
+He made a decision to join the Movement of Free Citizens (PSG) in August 2017 after the 2017 presidential elections and the forming of the movement.
 Within the movement, he performed the functions of media team coordinator, secretary and member of the Executive Board and secretary of the Presidency.
 Currently, he is a member of the presidency of the movement.

 He was on the electoral list of the Movement of Free Citizens, People's Party and Dragan Đilas for the 2018 Belgrade City Assembly election.
 The coalition finished second and Grbović was elected a member of the City Assembly.
 He said that he does not expect to be privileged because he is young, but that he is also not afraid to oppose opinions and arguments with the elderly because of his age.

 He said that the biggest problem of Serbia today is the lack of empathy, solidarity and willingness to face real problems and social decadence and a tendency towards populism, nationalism and chauvinism.

 After a bad result at the 2020 Serbian parliamentary elections in which the Movement of Free Citizens only won 1.58% of the popular vote, new presidential elections were announced within the movement, and Grbović was the only candidate for president of the movement and on 27 September 2020, he became the new president.

 On 3 April 2022, during the general election, Grbović was attacked by the ruling Serbian Progressive Party (SNS) activists near their local board in Nova Galenika, Belgrade.